spatiotemporal-data/spatiotemporal-data.github.io/team.md

 ### Team Members

-We have many talented researchers who are reponsible for moving forward this project and related topics significantly.
+We have many talented researchers who are reponsible for moving forward this project and the related topics significantly.

 <br>